 Why use models?
 Because there is nothing new under the sun; what’s tried and true became so for a reason: because it works!
 The best strategy is to present your story in a way that fulfills the readers’ expectations.
 Stated simply: if you’re selling a duck, it better walk and talk like one.

-FictionFixer offers three options for stylistic evaluation (purchase at PayPal or purchase at Kagi):
+FictionFixer offers three options for stylistic evaluation (purchase at PayPal):

 - Your manuscript compared to the bestseller model the software has been crystallizing through analysis of a corpus of bestselling novels.